SouthernYoda/microblog/README.md

     b.
 Users can also list, search and view private Posts which they have been invited to.
     c.
 Can logout
     d.
 Can edit, update and delete their account and profile
-    <strike>e.
-Users can configure “watch” words and receive notifications in their account when a post is
-    made by any user that matches their “watch” words.</strike>
   3. Visitors
     a.
 Can create a new User account
     b.
 Can login